A Guide to Vinyl Record Sizes

 DJs have found a way to use the seemingly crippling disadvantage of a disk’s limited size to their benefit.
 Now, many singles designed for DJ performance are not pressed into the standard 7-inch size disk.
 Instead, they are produced on 10 and 12-inch records.
 The extra room on the vinyl record dramatically improves the sound quality of the music and allows for personalized extended mixes, giving the DJ more freedom of creativity without sacrificing audio quality.

 In the event that you fall in love with a vinyl marked at 78 RPM, make sure you have a record player that can accommodate that speed.
-Some players on the market, like the Victrola Bluetooth Portable Suitcase Record Player has a built in 3-speed turntable that can accommodate any standard size record, including your beloved 78 RPM.
+Some players on the market, like the Victrola Bluetooth Portable Turntable have a built in 3-speed turntable that can accommodate any standard size record, including your beloved 78 RPM.
 This player gives its listener the ultimate freedom to play whatever they want, whenever they want to.

 Modern vinyl albums are often affixed with another metric alongside the revolutions per minute: the weight of the vinyl record itself.
 New albums, especially from niche artists released through an independent label, have a superior physical quality and will play phenomenally even on an amateur turntable and stereo system.